What are air source heat pumps ?

 The air source heat pump does not produce the sort of hot water temperature you would associate with a gas, LPG or oil-powered boiler.
 With a boiler, you would expect the hot water to be heated to about 850c, while a heat pump produces water to about 550c.
 Trying to increase the water temperature from a heat pump beyond this requires the compressor to work harder, meaning more electricity – this in turn reduces its efficiency or coefficient of performance.

 As a result, it is very important to minimise heat loss from the property prior to installing a heat pump.
 This includes insulating the walls, loft and ideally the floor too.
-This means that even though the radiators aren’t as hot (using heat pumps), the house still gets heated effectively and you are not straining the heat pump – which is expensive.
+This means that even though the radiators won’t get as hot (using heat pumps), the house is still heated effectively and you are not straining the heat pump – which is expensive.

 When installing a heat pump, you may be required to increase the size of some of the radiators in certain rooms too.
-This is simply because the heat demand will not be met with the existing size radiators – if this is the case, you can expect to pay about £200 – £300 for each radiator that needs to be replaced (providing the pipework running to the existing radiator can be reused).
+This is simply because the heat demand will not be met with the existing-sized radiators.
+If this is the case, you can expect to pay about £200 – £300 for each radiator that needs to be replaced (providing the pipework running to the existing radiator can be reused).

 Air source heat pumps and the Renewable Heat Incentive

 Heat pumps are part of the Renewable Heat Incentive scheme recently launched by the Government.
-It means that you can get paid 7.3p/kW of renewable heat you generate.
-The RHI payment is based on the heat demand figure that comes off the EPC – but you will require a Green Deal Report to successfully apply for the Renewable Heat Incentive.
+It means that, if you install a renewable heating technology, you can get paid for each unit of heat you generate.
+RHI payment rates depend on lots of things, but you can see detailed information here.

 Things to consider before investing in an air source heat pump

-Cost of air source heat pump system vs system that is being replaced – The purchase an air source heat pump on top of an existing heating system will prove to be an expensive option, therefore we recommend considering this when replacing an older electric system or if you want to get rid of your old oil fueled system.
-However an electric heater will convert 1kW of electrical energy to 1kW of heat energy, an air source heat pump will convert 1kW of electrical energy into 3.5kW (almost 4kW) of heat energy, so a quick-win saving on your electricity bills.
+Cost of air source heat pump system vs system that is being replaced – Purchasing an air source heat pump on top of an existing heating system will prove to be an expensive option; therefore we recommend considering this when replacing an old electric or old oil-fuelled system.
+However an electric heater will convert 1kW of electrical energy to 1kW of heat energy and an air source heat pump will convert 1kW of electrical energy into 3.5kW (almost 4kW) of heat energy.

 Insulation – The air source heat pump emits low temperatures but on a consistent basis.
 To maximise effectiveness, ensure that your home is suitably energy efficient by installing wall insulation (either cavity or solid wall) and draught proofing.
 These are low cost measures that will make a big difference to your utility bills, therefore it is worth investing in them prior to replacing your heating system with an air source heat pump.